Tyrone Taylor Player Props: Brewers vs. Braves

 Braves Pitching Rankings

+- The Braves pitching staff is fifth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Braves have a 3.82 team ERA that ranks fifth across all MLB pitching staffs.
+- The Braves have a 3.87 team ERA that ranks sixth across all league pitching staffs.

-- Braves pitchers combine to give up the third-fewest home runs in baseball (108 total, 1.1 per game).
+- The Braves surrender the fourth-fewest home runs in baseball (110 total, 1.1 per game).

-- Chirinos (4-4) gets the starting nod for the Braves in his fifth start of the season.
-He's put together a 4.02 ERA in 62 2/3 innings pitched, with 31 strikeouts.

-- In his last time out -- in relief on Sunday, July 16 -- the righty tossed 4 2/3 innings against the Kansas City Royals, giving up three earned runs while surrendering four hits.
+- Smith-Shawver starts for the first time this season for the Braves.

+- It's the season debut and his first appearance in more than a year for the 20-year-old righty.

 © 2023 Data Skrive.
 All rights reserved.